With every case we take on, with every survivor we support, we reaffirm our mission to ensure that justice prevails and survivors find their voices.

 What We Do at SLSLS

 Partner with police departments, community advocate organizations, and local establishments that regularly encounter people in distress.
-Through these relationships, SLSLS connects with victims before they would typically seek help on their own, perhaps saving them from years of abuse.
+Through these relationships, SLSLS connects with survivors before they would typically seek help on their own, perhaps saving them from years of abuse.

 Educate partner community organizations’ members about the dynamics of intimate partner violence, how to identify victims of intimate partner violence, how to obtain an order of protection, and how to refer cases to SLSLS.